isc-projects/isc-dnssec-guide/doc/recipes.rst

                    y5nkGqf83OXTK26IfnjU1jqiUKSzg6QR7+XpLk0= )
    ...

-As you can see, the signature generated by the old ZSK (17694) disappeared, replaced by a new signature generated from the new ZSK (51623).
+As you can see, the signature generated by the old ZSK (17694) has disappeared, replaced by a new signature generated from the new ZSK (51623).